caio-henrique2006/DOC/Doc/Studies/Banco de dados.md

 - **Never** build a query string by concatenating your query arguments directly into your query strings, beacause of SQL Injection.
 - SQL can be used to accelerate "business logic" having the SQL query handles parts of it, instead of making simple queries that need to be repeated.

-# Conceitos

-### SQL Injection

-SQL Injection is a security breach where a query sintax in SQL is mistakingly not considered a dinamic argument and executes even though it should not.

 ### Transaction, Atomic, Consistent, Isolated, Durable

 Atomic means a transaction is really specific, affects little.
 Isolated permits that a database has online backups.
 Consistent means it doesnt change with time and durable means that whatever happens the database will be intact.